 One of the messages received from business owners was that they felt a sense of neglect from the City of Albuquerque regarding the crime and vandalism issues they have been experiencing at their properties.
-The recommendation is that the City (e.g. Council Services or the Economic Development Department) continue the dialogue with the business owners, which should include attending meetings of the Midtown Business Association regarding their priorities and needs.
-Having discussions with owners at their places of businesses is an effective way of maintaining communication, learning how best to assist the businesses, and demonstrating that the City will continue to advocate and support improving the MR Area.
+The recommendation is that the City (e.g. Council Services or the Economic Development Department) continue the dialogue with the business owners, which should include seeking input from business and property owners about how future RFPs and grant programs should be structured to support redevelopment in the MR Area and attending meetings of the Midtown Business Association to help assess their priorities and needs.
+Having discussions with owners at their places of business is an effective way of maintaining communication, learning how best to assist the businesses, and demonstrating that the City will continue to advocate and support improving the MR Area.